Wiki · Concept · Last reviewed June 25, 2026

 Vibe coding matters because it lowers the barrier between idea and executable software.
 Designers, founders, product managers, researchers, students, analysts, and hobbyists can now produce working prototypes without first becoming fluent in a programming language or framework.

 The cultural promise is speed: more people can make tools, test ideas, automate workflows, and turn private needs into software.
-The institutional problem is verification: generated software still interacts with users, data, credentials, payment flows, accessibility requirements, security boundaries, and production systems.
+The institutional problem is verification: generated software still interacts with users, data, credentials, payment flows, accessibility requirements, security boundaries, licenses, dependencies, deployment systems, and maintenance obligations.

 Risks